 The trend in 2019 amongst the larger ($3billion +) multi-strategy managers, has been to follow the example set by the largest funds like Citadel, Capula and Millennium that have established functions, by considering these revenue generating profiles.
 This has in turn, meant that competition for talent is fierce, and the most determined managers have begun to compete with the former, for the most talented funding traders and optimisation experts.

-In early 2018 an 18 Billion Dollar Hedge Fund manager recently (hired 2 individuals from a structured products background to manage the encumbered cash/collateral and unencumbered cash of its funds.
-In the 2 years’ the pair have been at the firm, the business has outperformed the SOFR benchmark by $31 million and then $29 million, having previously been under-performing by circa $16 million owing to suboptimal margin postings to prime brokers and exchanges and not optimally investing the un-used USD cash.
-Now, circa 90% of the firms’ cash Investment strategies orient themselves around JGB repacks (via Repo or outright bill purchases) or via investment into the AUD repo market.
+In early 2018 a multi-billion dollar Hedge Fund manager recently (hired 2 individuals from a structured products background to manage the encumbered cash/collateral and unencumbered cash of its funds.
+In the 2 years’ the pair have been at the firm, the business has outperformed the SOFR benchmark by more than $20 million in both years, having previously been under-performing by circa $15 million owing to suboptimal margin postings to prime brokers and exchanges and not optimally investing the un-used USD cash.
+Now, more than half of the firms’ cash Investment strategies orient themselves around repacks (via Repo or outright bill purchases) or via investment into the AUD repo market.
 The firm has also explored picking up funding carry from the gilt TRS market, to accommodate investment in the USD repo market, as well as purchases of outright T-bills or short dated off the run bonds to lower cost of funding.

 The treasury investment manager in question, having established a risk framework and policy for the treasury division, has now created a synthetic equity Index replication book for their Index investors.
-This book was able to out-perform SOFR by around 20-22 bps in 2019, by moving the replication strategy to the synthetic space, using index TRS to replicate and then use the cash to pick up the carry from USD/JPY FX swap basis and invest the JPY proceeds in JGB repos on a T/N or weekly basis.
+This book was able to out-perform SOFR by more than 20 bps in 2019, by moving the replication strategy to the synthetic space, using index TRS to replicate and then use the cash to pick up the carry from USD/JPY FX swap basis.
+This was then invested into repo's on a weekly basis.

 Is technology automation going to replace the physical treasury function?